Home » How To » How To Restore Windows 10 With System Restore

 click finish to restore windows using System Restore

-System Restore will now reboot the system and restores Windows 10 to a previous time.
-The complete restore process will take some time to complete.
+System Restore will now reboot the system and restore Windows to a known good state.
+The complete restore process will take some time.
+So, sit back and wait for it to be completed.
 Once done, the computer will restart automatically.

 That is all.
-It is that simple to restore Windows 10 using the System Restore tool.
+It is that simple to restore Windows 11 or Windows 10 using the built-in system restore tool.
+If you have any questions or need help, comment below.
+I’ll be happy to assist.

 Leave a Comment